WHEN SECONDS COUNT: AED

 Sudden cardiac arrest is a leading cause of death in the United States.
 Sudden cardiac arrest is when the heart suddenly stops beating due to a problem with the heart's electrical system.
 Over 356,000 cardiac arrests occur outside a hospital each year in the United States.

-Defibrillation from an automated external defibrillator (AED) is effective in helping people survive sudden cardiac arrest.
-A shock from the AED stops the chaotic electrical activity and allows the heart’s sinus node to resume a normal electrical impulse.
+Defibrillation from an AED is effective in helping people survive sudden cardiac arrest.
 AEDs save lives.

 Interested in applying for an AED?